ATB-potsdam-automation/field_friend_driver/README.md

-# Field friend driver
+# Fieldfriend driver

-This is a driver to run hardware on the field friend robots from ROS.
+This is a driver to run hardware on the fieldfriend robots from ROS.